gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 Kubernetes can run the application, but in case it should be restarted or executed somewhere else, it cannot be accessed again.

+> [Introduced][ce-19507] in GitLab 11.0.

+For internal and private projects a [GitLab Deploy Token](../../user/project/deploy_tokens/index.md###gitlab-deploy-token) will be automatically created, when Auto DevOps is enabled and the Auto DevOps settings are saved.
+This Deploy Token can be used for permanent access to the registry.

+Note: **Note**
+When the GitLab Deploy Token has been manually revoked, it won't be automatically created.

 ### Auto Monitoring

 NOTE: **Note:**